simeononsecurity/simeononsecurity.ch/content/articles/how-to-properly-place-access-points-optimize-wireless-connectivity/index.en.md

 1. **Conduct a Detailed Site Survey:** Begin by conducting a detailed site survey to identify areas with weak signal strength and potential sources of interference.
 This survey will help determine the number of access points required and their optimal placement.

-2. **Strategic Floor-to-Floor Placement:** In multi-story buildings, it's crucial to strategically position access points on each floor to ensure consistent coverage.
+2. **Strategic Floor-to-Floor Placement:** In multi-story buildings, you need to strategically position access points on each floor to ensure consistent coverage.
 Place the access points near staircases or elevators to provide **seamless connectivity across floors**.

 3. **Adjust Power Levels:** Adjust the power levels of access points on different floors to minimize interference between neighboring access points.
 This can help optimize network performance and reduce co-channel interference.